 • Just-in-Time Procurement: Implementing a “just-in-time” procurement policy ensures that products are supplied when needed, in the right quantity, and without excess inventory.

 • Streamlined Product Portfolio: Maintaining a limited product portfolio helps minimise leftover stock after each event.
 The goal is to have the minimum amount of products remaining, reducing the risk of waste and financial loss.

 • Supplier Contracts: Establishing “sale or return” contracts with suppliers can be advantageous, allowing operators to return unsold items and avoid unnecessary costs.

 Arenas must have a comprehensive understanding of their customer base to cater to their diverse preferences.
 The food and beverage offerings for a rock concert, for example, will differ significantly from those for a classical concert.
 It is crucial to maintain a varied stock that aligns with the demographic profile of each event.

 Capcon has extensive experience working with large arena venues, offering tailored solutions to address their specific needs.
 Our services include:

 • Stock Control Guidance: We provide guidance and establish processes to monitor and manage stock levels effectively, reducing waste and optimising inventory.

 • Recruitment Support: Capcon offers advice and support in developing recruitment processes and procedures for arena staff.
 We understand the challenges of seasonal hiring and help mitigate risks associated with cash and product theft.

-Capcon’s pre-employment screening and employee background checks for arenas helps businesses reduce risk, enhance compliance, and enable a more efficient recruitment process.
+• Pre-Employment Screening: Our comprehensive pre-employment screening and employee background checks help arenas minimise risk, ensure compliance, and enhance the efficiency of their recruitment process.